 3. Optimize Your Hotel’s SEO Efforts to Enhance its Presence Internationally.

-When developing search engine optimization (SEO) strategies for your hotel, you must take your hotel’s international presence into account when targeting international travelers.
-It is beneficial for hoteliers to educate themselves on their top feeder markets, especially on the things they are commonly searching for on the Internet in regard to travel planning and booking.
+When developing search engine optimization (SEO) strategies for your hotel, you must take your hotel’s international presence into account when targeting worldwide travelers.
+It is beneficial for hoteliers to educate themselves on their top feeder markets, especially on the things they are commonly searching for on the Internet concerning travel planning and booking.
 After conducting the appropriate amount of research, hoteliers will find that there are differences in keyword searches and sentence structure across different nations.
 Experiment with keywords to determine what works and what doesn’t work to increase your hotel’s online and international presence.
 By understanding the right form of messaging and keywords to use in your SEO strategies, you can better reach and attract international travelers to your hotel.

-Due to the fast growing segment of international travelers with each passing year, hoteliers must execute marketing strategies that are tailored to their top feeder markets to achieve profitable success both in the present and in the future.
+Due to the fast-growing segment of international travelers with each passing year, hoteliers must execute marketing strategies that are tailored to their top feeder markets to achieve profitable success both in the present and in the future.